wp-plugins/foliopress-wysiwyg/readme.txt

 Since 0.9.14, this message should not appear.
 If you just updated you plugin, make sure you clear your browser cache properly and then reload the editing page.

+= How do I get lightbox effect for images? =

+You need to use a plugin like WP Slimbox 2.
+Foliopress WYSIWYG adds rel="lightbox" to the inserted thumbnail images, so the big images open with the lightbox effect when that plugin is installed.

+= How do I use ImageMagick with this plugin? =

+The ImageMagick binary must be executable from PHP and be available as /bin/convert.
+We will add automated checks for this.
+ImageMagick provides superior image quality than standard PHP GD library!

 == Changelog ==

 = 0.9.19 =